 10 Funniest Episodes of "Supernatural"

-Supernatural follows brothers, Sam and Dean Winchester, in a chase to rid the world of those monsters in the dark.
+follows brothers, Sam and Dean Winchester, in a chase to rid the world of those monsters in the dark.
 This is not your average Ghostbusters special, Supernatural actually takes real life lore and puts it on screen while developing complex characters and intricate plots.
 It's not all blood, gore and scary stories, within a few episodes you'll find yourself invested in these characters, in their actions and in their (multiple) deaths.
 At the same time, their snide jokes, dry humor and bickering coupled with production genius and the breaking of the fourth wall will have you in tears or laughter.
 Most of these jokes require understanding of the show; however, a few can be universally understood.
+Supernatural

 #10: Two and a Half Men

-This episode begins with a seemingly delightful (normal) family with a baby.
+This episode from season 6 begins with a seemingly delightful (normal) family with a baby.
 The happiness doesn't last long, as most Supernatural episodes go, before the parents can get help they are attacked and the baby is stolen.
 Sam, as an FBI agent, steps into play on a search to find the baby.
 Before anyone knows it, Sam finds the baby and calls in Dean for help, who's living with Lisa and Ben.
 The boys go on a hilarious search for "supplies," something the brothers have clearly never done.
 Before they know it, a woman is attempting to take the baby, but as Sam and Dean always manage, they get away, baby still in tact.
 As Dean cares for the kid, they're thrown for a twist when the baby changes ethnicity.
 This episode will give you a chuckle as you witness Sam and Dean flounder in the baby-sitting area of life.

 #9: The Mystery Spot